timescale/docs.timescale.com-content/migrating-data.md

 # Migrating Data
 >ttt First make sure that you have properly [installed][] **AND [setup][]** your Timescale database within your PostgreSQL instance.

+There are two choices available to migrate data into TimescaleDB:

-- ### Migration from the PostgreSQL instance
+### 1. Migration from the PostgreSQL instance
 Depending on where your data is currently stored, the steps to migrate it to TimescaleDB are slightly different.

-    - **Same database**:  If you want to setup TimescaleDB in the same database in the same PostgreSQL instance as your stored data, [follow these instructions][same-db].
+  1. **Same database**:  If you want to setup TimescaleDB in the same database in the same PostgreSQL instance as your stored data, [follow these instructions][same-db].

-    - **Different database**: If you want to migrate data from a different database or a different PostgreSQL instance altogether, [follow these instructions][different-db].
+  2. **Different database**: If you want to migrate data from a different database or a different PostgreSQL instance altogether, [follow these instructions][different-db].

-- ### Importing data from `.csv`
+### 2. Importing data from `.csv`
 If you have a dataset stored in a `.csv` file, you can import it into an empty TimescaleDB hypertable. [follow these instructions][import-data]

 ---